CoolSidOfficial/CoolSidOfficial/README.md

 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning deep learning
 - 💞️ I’m looking to collaborate on  every project, I get
 - 📫 You can reach me through discord @CoolSidOfficial